Tortoise Energy Infrastructure Corporation (TYG) Bundle

 Original location

-The investment manager, Tortoise Capital Advisors, L.L.C., was based in Overland Park, Kansas.
+The fund's investment manager, Tortoise Capital Advisors, L.L.C., was originally based in Overland Park, Kansas.

 Founding team members

-TYG was launched by Tortoise Capital Advisors, L.L.C., an investment manager specializing in essential assets and income strategies.
-The firm itself was founded in 2002 by individuals including David Schulte, Zachary Hamel, Terry Matlack, H. Kevin Birzer, and Kenneth Malvey.
+TYG was launched by Tortoise Capital Advisors, L.L.C., a firm specializing in essential assets and income strategies.
+The firm's founders who established the groundwork included David Schulte, Zachary Hamel, Terry Matlack, H. Kevin Birzer, and Kenneth Malvey.

 Initial capital/funding